mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

     -   [Discussion of the process drama](#discussion-of-the-process-drama)
         -   [Discussion on Authenticity](#discussion-on-authenticity)
--   [The impact of starting tools and processes](#the-impact-of-starting-tools-and-processes)
+-   [The impact of the core tools of code playgrounds and templated game](#the-impact-of-the-core-tools-of-code-playgrounds-and-templated-game)
     -   [Observations on the use of code playgrounds and development tools](#observations-on-the-use-of-code-playgrounds-and-development-tools)
     -   [Impact of the half-baked starting